-65. The quorum for meetings of the Board of Trustees shall be six and such quorum must include at least two Officer Trustees and either two External Trustees or both the Alumni Trustee and an External Trustee.
+- 65. The quorum for meetings of the Board of Trustees shall be 50% of it's membership and such quorum must include at least two Officer Trustees, at least two Student Trustees and either two External Trustees or both the Alumni Trustee and an External Trustee. - 65.1.
 Where the resolution or issue under discussion concerns a matter in respect of which some or all of the Trustees have a conflict of interest, the quorum shall be eight.